Susan's Thursday Morning Note March 25, 2021. Blessings and Prayers from around the world.

 Good morning!
 Stillness on this side of the windowpane.
 Busy action in the little world of my birds outside the pane.
-How the little animals must love spring.
+How the little animals must love the early moments of spring.
 They must notice what we wish we noticed.
-The first sign of the tulip bud as it breaks the earth.
-The dew on the grass giving them an early morning treat with their worms.
+The first sign of the tip of grass as it breaks the earth.
+The dew on the grass giving them an early morning possibility of their winter dreams of first worms.
 The sensation of awakening daily to the sounds and smells that we only get to experience early morning on walks or if awakening in a tent.
-Quiet beautiful sounds and smells only found on spring mornings.
+Quiet beautiful sounds of birds trying their calls and smells only found on spring mornings.
 A gift of this day.
 This cold overcast day.
 But from the perspective of my little hopping friends outside – luxury and gifts from their Creator.
 They have their own angel of dawn arriving each morning with their own little gifts.
 My angel of dawn has arrived at my door handing me a gentle smile to help me focus on what is beautiful.
 My life.
 This day.
 This beautiful gift graciously handed to me at my front door again this morning.
 Handed to me with a chorus of birds helping me to become again aware of what beauty and music surrounds this day.

 In looking for a bedtime blessing this week I lost myself reading various prayers and blessings throughout history from around the world.
 Below are a few that found a permanent location to burrow inside my thoughts.
 May you find words that help you find the beauty in this day.
 To find perspective regardless of movement your particular song in life is on this day.
 To find reason for continuing your song.
 To see the beauty of the eternal view.
 To find your soul in reflection and silence, even if this reflection and solitude is only inward because of your outward responsibilities and realities.

 I weave a silence onto my lips.

 I close my eyes to attractions.

 Calm me, O Lord, as you stilled the storm.

 Still me, O Lord, keep me from harm.

 Enfold me, Lord, in your peace.